zzhheloise/Time-aware-LM/README.md

 # Time-aware-LM

-The goal of this project is to test if injecting LoRAs into T5 models could mitigate 'catastrophic forgetting' problem and/or make LMs perform better on predicting future utterances.

 We aim to answer two questions:

 (1) Can parallel LoRAs mitigate "catastrophic forgetting" problem?
 This is, can T5 model with parallel LoRAs forget past knowledge more slowly during being fine-tuned on new corpora, compared with that without parallel LoRAs?